Scouting Programs

 • What is Scouting America's commitment to safety?

-Safety is a top priority.
+Safety is our top priority.
 All adult volunteers undergo background checks and must complete youth protection training every two years.
 Adult leaders follow safety protocols, including two-deep leadership, ensuring two adults are present during youth activities.

 • How do I find a Scouting Unit near me?